Declare your exempt incomes

 Web

-1. Navigate to File > Incomes > Other Incomes, Select Any Other Income
+1. Navigate to File > Incomes > Other Incomes, then select Exempt Income.

 Mobile